zenhack/haskell-capnp/README.md

 * The implementation is *not* robust against resource exhaustion attacks; for now users are strongly discouraged from using it to do RPC with untrusted peers.
-* While most of the machinery for it is in place, the API does not currently expose a way to do field projection on remote promises.
-  As a consequence, actually pipelining method calls is not currently possible, so the library is currently best suited to environments which are already low-latency.

 The API is considered unstable.
 It will likely see changes, for the sake of polish, consistency, etc. as well as to improve performance and